nestjs/docs.nestjs.com/content/fundamentals/unit-testing.md

 > });
 > ```

 In this example, we build on some of the concepts described earlier.
 In addition to the `compile()` method we used earlier, we now use the `createNestApplication()` method to instantiate a full Nest runtime environment.

+One caveat to consider is that when your application is compiled using the `compile()` method, the `HttpAdapterHost#httpAdapter` will be undefined at that time.
+This is because there isn't an HTTP adapter or server created yet during this compilation phase.
+If your test requires the `httpAdapter`, you should use the `createNestApplication()` method to create the application instance, or refactor your project to avoid this dependency when initializing the dependencies graph.

+Alright, let's break down the example:

 We save a reference to the running app in our `app` variable so we can use it to simulate HTTP requests.

 We simulate HTTP tests using the `request()` function from Supertest.
 We want these HTTP requests to route to our running Nest app, so we pass the `request()` function a reference to the HTTP listener that underlies Nest (which, in turn, may be provided by the Express platform).
 Hence the construction `request(app.getHttpServer())`.
 The call to `request()` hands us a wrapped HTTP Server, now connected to the Nest app, which exposes methods to simulate an actual HTTP request.
 For example, using `request(...).get('/cats')` will initiate a request to the Nest app that is identical to an **actual** HTTP request like `get '/cats'` coming in over the network.